Ontology Reasoning with Deep Neural Networks: Related Work

-Yet another line of work \citep{Rocktaschel2015,Demeester2016,Hu2016,Vendrov2016} regularizes distributed representations via domain-specific rules, but these approaches often support a restricted subset of first-order logic only.
-In particular, the works by \citet{Rocktaschel2015} and \citet{Demeester2016} incorporate implication rules relative to ground terms into distributed representations for natural language processing, while \citet{Hu2016} incorporate ground instances of first-order rules into deep learning, projected to the ground terms of the learned data in each minibatch.
+Another line of work \citep{Rocktaschel2015,Demeester2016,Hu2016,Vendrov2016,Minervini2017,Minervini2017a} regularizes distributed representations via domain-specific rules, but these approaches often support a restricted subset of first-order logic only.
+In particular, \citet{Rocktaschel2015} and \citet{Demeester2016} incorporate implication rules relative to ground terms into distributed representations for natural language processing, while \citet{Hu2016} incorporate ground instances of first-order rules into deep learning, projected to the ground terms of the learned data in each minibatch.
 Even with such restrictions, in experimental results in sentiment analysis and in named-entity recognition, the approach achieves (with a few intuitive rules) substantial improvements and state-of-the-art results to previous best-performing systems.
 Closely related are some extensions of knowledge-base completion that additionally consider non-factual symbolic knowledge to act as constraints to the learning process \citep{Diligenti2012,Nickel2012}.
-In particular, \citet{Diligenti2012} investigate a bridge between logic and kernel machines, and use non-factual symbolic knowledge as constraints in the second step of a two-stage process, where learning is done in the first one.
+In particular, \citet{Diligenti2012} investigate a bridge between logic and kernel machines, and use non-factual symbolic knowledge as constraints in the second step of a two-stage process, where learning is done in the first one. \citet{Minervini2017} account for very simple relationships between different relation types, such as equivalence or inverse predicates, by making use of appropriate regularization terms.
+Closely related to this, \citet{Xu2018} introduced the semantic loss, which is another type of regularization term that allows for enforcing constraints that can be expressed by means of propositional logic.
+Another interesting approach by \citet{Minervini2017a} incorporates background knowledge specified as Horn clauses into knowledge base completion by means of adversarial training \citep{Goodfellow2014}.
 Note that, in general, knowledge base completion \citep{Socher2013,Trouillon2017}, or link prediction in knowledge bases, which is the problem of predicting non-existing facts in a knowledge base consisting of a finite set of facts, differs from logical inference relative to a knowledge base, as it is generally missing logical knowledge beyond simple facts.

-Finally, notice that, within the deep-learning literature, the term reasoning is frequently used in an informal sense, that is, without reference to any kind of symbolic logic at all \cite[for example,][]{Socher2013,Weston2015,Henaff2017,Santoro2017}.
+Finally, notice that within the deep-learning literature, the term \MyQuote{reasoning} is often used informally, that is, without reference to any kind of symbolic logic at all \citep[e.g.,][]{Socher2013,Weston2015,Henaff2017,Santoro2017}.